441 California Avenue, Suite 7

 What’s so special about film and film cameras?
 Why am I trying to support something so anachronistic and obsolete?

-The most refreshing aspect of chemical photography is the ability to sidestep irritations associated with digital photography and consumer tech in general.
-Obtuse menu systems, power-on delay, digital noise, and the anxiety-inducing time limit imposed by rechargeable batteries, that infernal Silicon Valley obsession of shoving Wi-Fi and subscriptions into everything, all of it can be ignored to enter a more intuitive and uninhibited shooting cadence with minimal barrier to entry.
+The most refreshing aspect of analog photography is the ability to sidestep irritations associated with digital photography and consumer tech in general.
+Obtuse menu systems, power-on delay, digital noise, the anxiety-inducing time limit imposed by rechargeable batteries, that infernal Silicon Valley obsession with shoving Wi-Fi and monthly subscriptions into everything, all of it can be ignored to enter a more intuitive and uninhibited shooting cadence with minimal barrier to entry.
 Oh, and beautiful colors right out of the box.
-That’s a plus.
+You don’t even need to know how to use a computer.

-Most yard sale SLR’s will open access to a library of several decades’ worth of professional grade lenses and accessories from countless manufacturers, made in such quantities that functional pieces still circulate in abundance.
+Most flea market SLR’s will open access to a library of several decades’ worth of professional grade lenses and accessories from countless manufacturers, produced in such quantities that they still impact the price of modern equipment.
 Rangefinders, despite their somewhat unjustified cost and derision as metrosexual fashion accessories, train the user to think about compositional depth and predictive focusing in a compact package that also just so happens to look very stylish.
-Those less averse to the idea of carefree automatic snapshots can explore paths of technological development that were abandoned due to perceived inconvenience or poor compatibility with early digital cameras, and now have no modern equivalent such as infrared active autofocus systems which function instantly and in total darkness, often found on totally unremarkable 80s/90s plastic brick point and shoots.
+Those less averse to the idea of carefree automatic snapshots can explore paths of technological development that were abandoned due to poor compatibility with early digital cameras, or only reached maturity as film cameras fell out of favor in the 2000s’.

-It seems like many photographers still remember and miss these advantages, or are starting to become aware of them.
+It seems like many photographers still remember and miss these advantages, or are just starting to become aware of them.
 It might be the reason for the recent surge in new film cameras being designed and produced in a range of formats.
-Between the SLR’s that shoot Instax Mini, LiDAR-powered Rollei 35 remakes, Chinese snapcams re-badged by Ilford and Kodak as stopgap products, and old out-of-touch Pentax of all companies coming out of left field with a half-frame compact in 2024, film is so back.
+Between LiDAR-powered remakes of classic cameras, plastic Chinese “reloadables” re-badged by Ilford and Kodak as stopgap products, the revival of 110 film, and old out-of-touch Pentax of all companies coming out of left field with a 72 shot half-frame camera, film is so back.

-The goal is to keep this available for you, the discerning Bay Area snapper.
+My goal is to make and keep this available for you, the discerning Bay Area snapper.